2023 Moldovan local elections: Irregularities and alleged Russian interference

 On 19 June 2023, the Șor Party was declared unconstitutional by the Constitutional Court of Moldova.
-Moldovan pro-Russian fugitive oligarch Ilan Shor was banned, as were other Șor Party politicians, from standing for election.
-In August 2023 a new party called Chance, led by journalist Alexei Lungu, was established.
+Moldovan pro-Russian fugitive oligarch Ilan Shor was banned, as were other Șor Party politicians, from standing for election for five years.
+In August 2023, former journalist Alexei Lungu became the leader of Chance, a party that affiliated with Shor.
 Chance's candidates were banned from the elections only days before their first round amid claims of corrupting voters and accepting funding from Russia.
 This resulted in a blanket ban on all 8,605 candidates nominated by the party.
 Intelligence chief Alexandru Musteață claimed that Russia spent about a billion Moldovan lei (roughly US$55.5 million), routed through Shor, to overthrow the democratic government and destabilize Moldova, with Chance allegedly using around 10% of this sum in the prior two months to bribe voters and illegally finance the political party associated with Shor.

 As reported by the East StratCom Task Force's EUvsDisinfo project, for the Moldovan local elections, pro-Russian and disinformation sources attempted to discredit the pro-European authorities and candidates as well as Moldova's development partners and employed accusations of Russophobia as a tool of propaganda and disinformation.
 Balkan Insight described the elections as dominated by Russian interference through parties funded by Shor and Vladimir Plahotniuc, another Moldovan fugitive oligarch, in the context of a "hybrid war" that Russia was said to be waging against Moldova and its pro-Western government at the time.
 Such latter stance was held by the Moldovan authorities; the SIS published a report on 3 November which alleged that Russia sought to "influence the electoral process" through the Chance party and which Moldovan associate professor at the Oakland University Cristian Cantir stated it contained "a lot of evidence suggesting that Shor in particular has been working with the Kremlin" to undermine the elections.

 Amid the disinformation campaigns and the vote buying efforts by Shor-linked parties, the Moldovan authorities applied more drastic measures a few days before the elections.
 In late October, the Security and Intelligence Service of Moldova (SIS) blocked 22 Russian-language websites (including Interfax, Izvestia, Komsomolskaya Pravda, Radio Sputnik and TASS) for spreading information from the authorities of an aggressor state (Russia) in a military conflict, followed by the suspension of six TV stations linked to Shor and Plahotniuc.